shadow-robot/sr_grip_documentation/docs/tutorials/integration/define_poses.rst

 Procedure
 #########
 The same editor allows you to create both simple poses or to create poses for the robot's end-effector.
+The latest is mainly useful when you want to define the pose of different fingers of a robot hand for instance.
 After completing the common (and mandatory) steps, you can go to the corresponding subsections.

 Common steps
 ************